 The Food and Drug Administration (FDA) is typically responsible for inspecting drugs for potential hazards and upholding quality standards for potential consumers.
 However, this does not exclude drugs approved by the FDA from being harmful or dangerous.
 Despite FDA approval, a dangerous drug could have:

 A person could be taking certain medications for months or even years and slowly notice that they are causing negative effects.
 Prescription drug manufacturers may cut corners in the rush to get a new medication to market, or they may perform clinical trials with a flawed sample size that could produce inaccurate results.

-If a doctor knowingly prescribes a medication that has a dangerous side effect and does not inform their patient, they could become the center of a lawsuit.
+If a doctor knowingly prescribes a medication that has a dangerous side effect and does not inform their patient, they could become the center of a lawsuit from a drug injury lawyer in Cicero.
 Bad reactions to a medication that has been recalled but already prescribed by a doctor could also bring a medical malpractice lawsuit.

 There are three common types of dangerous drug recalls as defined by the FDA.
 These may include:

 Talking with an attorney may help someone determine what kind of case they could file and how they may go about filing the claim.
 There are dozens of prescriptions recalled every year.